September 2013 Newsletter

 Using Google Analytics, we can see which buttons potential bookers prefer to use when looking at your listing.
 As a result, we've added two new buttons to its menu.
 This is the bit below your main photo.

 The first of these is a new Map View button.
 This displays the location of your property on Google Maps and Street View.
-Bookers tend to like these as it reassures them that your idyllic cottage isn't overlooked by a power station or scrap metal merchants.
+Bookers tend to like these as they reassure them that your idyllic cottage isn't overlooked by a power station or scrap metal merchants.

-The other is the link to 'My Favourite Reviews' - showing any reviews posted for your cottage as well as the form to upload reviews.
+The other is the link to 'My Favourite Reviews', which shows any reviews posted for your cottage and has a form to upload reviews.
 If you skipped the article on this above, then do read it to see how this will help to improve click-throughs to your own website.

 Holiday Cottage News